Roi2/CDA-MIPS/README.md

    Mansour Al-Khaldi

-  Alpha Image Processor

-This is a MIPS application designed to process images using bit manipulation techniques.
+Alpha Image Processor: This is a MIPS application designed to process images using bit manipulation techniques.

 More information on the underlying techniques learned and references in the following document: